-UU-UNO Climate change promotion at the UN is effective when fully supported by UU congregations.
+Unitarian Universalist-United Nations Office (UU-UNO) Climate change promotion at the UN can help create necessary global action, and is most effective when fully supported by UU congregations.
 In order to build this congregational backing, the UU-UNO is facilitating the creation of networked Climate Action Teams (CATs), which work to encourage their members of Congress to support U.S. leadership at the UN to take a leading role on climate change issues.
 CATs will also work to reduce their congregation’s carbon footprint, promote socially just climate change solutions, and add to the network of UUs active on climate change.
 The values of these teams are founded in the UU principles and in the 2006 UUA Statement of Conscience: Threat of Global Warming/Climate Change.

 We have a moral, ethical, and survival imperative to act effectively to ensure ecosystem health, livelihood, peace and justice for us and for future generations.
 You have the power to be a leader who inspires action to mitigate climate change impacts and implement responsible climate risk management.